Spotify has been caught hosting playlists glorifying the accused Christchurch terrorist and his attacks.

 - Christchurch terror attack: The identities of the victims

 - Christchurch shooting: Muslim community still struggling with the trauma six months on

 - 'Putting the pieces together': Man who lost father in mosque attacks struggling to move forward

-One cover image on a playlist includes a screenshot from the alleged gunman's massacre video.
+One cover image on a playlist includes a screenshot from the notorious massacre video.

-Another shows a stereotypical Australian holding a gun with white writing on it - similar to the far-right messages written on the weapon used to carry out the mosque shootings.
+Another shows a stereotypical Australian holding a gun with white writing on it - similar to the far-right messages written on the weapons used to carry out the mosque shootings.

 Music in the playlists includes songs played by the gunman moments before the shootings, including 'Remove Kebab', a Serb nationalist song celebrating a convicted war criminal.